llm-bible/llm-bible.github.io/_publications/peng2024answer.markdown

 bibkey: peng2024answer
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.09642"}
-tags: ['Security', 'Training Techniques', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Fine-Tuning', 'Interpretability and Explainability', 'Applications']
+tags: ['Fine-Tuning', 'Applications', 'Interpretability and Explainability', 'Model Architecture', 'Security', 'Training Techniques', 'Pretraining Methods', 'BERT']
 ---
 This work aims to build a text embedder that can capture characteristics of texts specified by user instructions.
 Despite its tremendous potential to